Appropriate Body Services

 • Expertise from Regional and National AB Network

-Please note, registration with an appropriate body is a separate process to signing up for Department for Education funded training based on the Early Career Framework.
+Please note, registration with an Appropriate Body is a separate process to signing up for Department for Education funded training based on the Early Career Framework.

-The DfE state: “Schools are encouraged to choose their local teaching school hub for appropriate body services, unless they have specific reasons to access these services from another appropriate body.”
+The DfE state: “Schools are encouraged to choose their local teaching school hub for Appropriate Body services, unless they have specific reasons to access these services from another Appropriate Body.”

 If your school is located outside of our designated region, please contact your local Teaching School Hub/AB first to notify them of your reasons for requesting to work with us.
 Reasons why we may agree to work with your school include being part of an affiliated MAT that has schools located in one of our Hub regions, or being situated a short distance from the TSH or within the same Local Authority.
 We abide by the Teaching School Hub Council Code of Conduct and will not advertise our services beyond our Hub regions and will redirect requests to the relevant TSH.
 Please visit the DfE for a full list of all appropriate bodies

-Appropriate Body Costs
+Appropriate Body Costs 2024-25

 Discounts for 2024-2025

 We will apply regional discounts for schools who register early and pay by 11th October 2024, starting at £490 per ECT for the two years of Induction payable at registration.
+From 12th October 2024 to July 2025 the fee will be £550 for 6 terms.

 If an ECT joins our AB part way through Induction, we will charge the following fees: